 Because of this, many organizations are moving to cloud-based technology that supports automation.
 Recent surveys show that more than 80% of U.S. employers use artificial intelligence for at least one of their HR processes and that 74% of companies intend to increase spending on HR tech.

-Once you’ve decided to move to a cloud-based payroll and HR system, you’ll likely be bombarded by providers wanting to win your company’s business.
-And once you’ve chosen a provider, the implementation process that follows can seem even more strenuous.
-You can save yourself both time and money down the road by proactively preparing to switch over to an automated solution.
+Once you decide to move to a top cloud-based payroll and HR system, you’ll likely be bombarded by providers wanting your company’s business.
+Once you’ve chosen a provider, the implementation process that follows can seem even more strenuous.
+You can save yourself both time and money by proactively preparing to switch over to an automated solution.

-Editor’s Note: Looking for a payroll service for your business?
-Fill out the below questionnaire to be connected with vendors that can help.
+Editor’s note: Looking for the right payroll service for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Check your chosen software platform on sites like these to understand what the company’s client base thinks.
-What better way to find out whether the system’s capabilities will fit your needs than with real research and reviews?
+Review sites such as Software Advice and business.com are excellent places to start in preparation for the switch.
+What better way to determine whether the system’s capabilities will fit your needs than reading reviews?
 If you want more information, you can contact reviewers directly to ask follow-up questions.